Customer formats are all different

 Customer POs, email, PDFs, spreadsheets, ERP exports.

-Item code, specification, quantity, price, delivery date, partner, ship date.
-What the operations team actually needs.
+Item code, quantity, price, delivery date, partner, and ship date.

 Identify everything copy, re-type, reconcile, send, and rebuild.

-Quantity mismatch, price gap, delivery change, item-name discrepancy.
-What should reach a human.
+Quantity mismatch, price gap, delivery change, or item-name issue.

 Document generation, email, dashboards, reports, ERP entry assistance.